Learn how to bring spring inside with three decorating secrets and inspiration from 25 bloggers and their

 Well hello there!
 With Spring just around the corner, I’m super excited to be participating in a Spring Tour of Homes blog hop hosted by Monica Wants It.
 I’m starting off today’s tours with our eclectic global dining and living rooms and easy seasonal decorating tips for how to bring Spring into your home.
 If you missed any of yesterday’s home tours, scroll down to see the links and enjoy!

 If you are unfamiliar with our home, we are military living overseas in Japan.
 Our house is a traditional Japanese home so you’ll see some unique architectural elements and interesting details.
-Since winter was all about hygge (which we can totally do ALL year) with cozy layers, lots of textiles, and full vignettes, I decided to go with a more minimal approach to Spring decor.
+Since winter was all about hygge with cozy layers, lots of textiles, and full vignettes, I decided to go with a more minimal approach to Spring decor.
 Well, at least as minimal as I can stand.
 Ha!

 Spring decorating secret: You don’t have to spend any money for a spring refresh!

 By mixing and matching pillows from our bedrooms, I was able to bring in a pop of floral and other matching pillows into our living room.
 I also grouped most of my faux plants into small vignettes and brought in a couple of large house plants for more green and spring home decor.

 Keeping with the less is more theme, I made a Nordic DIY flower garland for our fireplace mantel.
 My winter mantel is now almost bare with just a couple of large prints.
 That’s what I consider minimal.

 I had some fun styling our bar cart with a few faux stems in Japanese pottery, an orange buddha, and faux air plant for Spring decorations.
 Our peace lily (that gets out of hand often!) is sitting in a champagne bucket with fairy lights so it’s really a cheery-festive corner at night!
 Plants seriously make everything better.